Expert

 You still need a mortgage

-The 2026 scheme is for buyers purchasing with a mortgage.
-Lenders will still assess affordability, income, commitments, credit profile and the property itself.
+The 2026 scheme is for first-time buyers purchasing with a mortgage.
+Lenders will still assess affordability, income, commitments, credit profile and the property itself alongside the First Homes Fund rules.

-The 2026 scheme is for buyers purchasing with a mortgage.
-Lenders will still assess affordability, income, commitments, credit profile and the property itself.
+The 2026 scheme is for first-time buyers purchasing with a mortgage.
+Lenders will still assess affordability, income, commitments, credit profile and the property itself alongside the First Homes Fund rules.

 Shared equity needs careful consideration